Toonami: Pakistan

 Toonami was launched as a programming block on Cartoon Network in Pakistan and ran from 2004 to 2013.

 Poland and Central Europe

 Toonami was launched as a programming block on Cartoon Network in 2002 on CEE feed.
 It was aired mostly on weeknights from 8pm to 9pm and from 1pm to 2pm on weekends.
 Broadcasting hours were changed many times.
 CEE Toonami offered American action cartoons, as well as anime.
-Block was closed in 2006.
+It was closed in 2006.

 Southeast Asia

 A stand-alone Toonami channel was launched in Southeast Asia replacing Boomerang on December 1, 2012.
 Although it replaced Boomerang, the channel was relaunched in 2015 alongside Toonami.
 The channel shut down on March 31, 2018, making it the longest running stand alone channel of all of them, lasting six years.

 Sub-Saharan Africa

-A Toonami television channel was launched in sub-Saharan Africa on June 1, 2017.
-It was available on Kwesé satellite television platform.

-Following Kwesé TV's closure, Toonami was removed on November 1, 2018.
+Toonami first launched in sub-Saharan Africa on the Kwesé satellite television platform on June 1, 2017, but was removed on November 1, 2018, following Kwesé's closure.

-The African Toonami was relaunched on March 27, 2020, as a pop-up channel on DStv until mid-May 2020 when it was relaunched as a permanent channel on StarTimes (channel 306 satellite, 355 DTT).
-It was relaunched in November 2020 on TelkomONE, but it was moved to the new launch of SABC+ on November 17, 2022, in South Africa.
+Toonami was relaunched a second time on March 27, 2020, as a 6-week pop-up channel on DStv and GOtv.
+Toonami also launched on StarTimes, but as a permanent 24/7 channel on, channel 306 on satellite on 355 on DTT, on May 27, 2020.
+It was launched in South Africa in November 2020 on TelkomONE, but it was moved to the new launch of SABC+ on November 17, 2022.